haddocking/haddock-runner/README.md

 data-serialization language.
 It is commonly used for configuration files and in applications where data is being stored or transmitted.
 For more information, please refer to the [YAML website](https://yaml.org/).

+Currently `benchmark-tools` can be executed for both the production-stable version 2.4 and the experimental 3.0.0-beta2.
+The input file is slightly different for each version.
+The input file for version 2.4 is described below, while the input file for version 3.0.0-beta2 is described [HERE](HADDOCK3.md).

 An example file is provided in the `examples` folder (`example_input.yml`) and also below.
 Its composed of two main sections, `general` which defines the